arthurcerveira/CoMPO-GPT/README.md

 # Conditional Multi-Property Optimization for Generative Pre-trained Transformer

-This repository contains the code for the paper "CoMPO-GPT: Cross-Attention Conditioning for Multi-target Molecular Design in Generative Models".
+This repository contains the code and data for the paper "CoMPO-GPT: Cross-Attention Conditioning for Multi-target Molecular Design in Generative Models".

 <figure>
     <img src="figures/Architecture.png" width="900">